GuGroup/Finetuner_OCP/README.md

-# Manual for fine-tuning on Open Catalyst Project (OCP).
+# Manual for fine-tuning on Open Catalyst Project (OCP)
 ---

 #### Welcome.